MohammadRafik/ecom_django_vue/README.md

 1. to update app.js just once: .\node_modules\.bin\webpack --config webpack.config.js

 2. to update app.js every time a change is saved on the frontend files: .\node_modules\.bin\webpack --config webpack.config.js --watch

+to run requirements.txt do this in cmd: pip3 install -r requirements.txt